Distributing Your Finished Windows Game

 Redistributable Version Corresponding To...
 Product Code XNA Game Studio 3.1 (English) 19BFDA5D-1FE2-4F25-97F9-1A79DD04EE20 XNA Game Studio 3.1 (Japanese) F037A396-7FA3-4FB4-ACB8-3C6FE57B02BD

 An alternative to checking the product code for the version of the XNA Framework Redistributable for XNA Game Studio 3.1 is to check the registry for the following value:

 The following files from the DirectX 9.0c Redistributable.

-These files are installed automatically as part of the XNA Framework Redistributable install package for XNA Game Studio 3.0.
-You don't need to follow a separate install step when you create games with that version of XNA Game Studio.
+These files are installed automatically as part of the XNA Framework Redistributable install package for XNA Game Studio 3.1.
+You don't need to follow a separate install step when you create games with this version of XNA Game Studio.